yueplush/vrc-join-notification-pushover-windows/README.md

 # VRChat Join Notification with Pushover

 A cross-platform helper that watches your VRChat logs and notifies you when players enter your instance.
 Windows users get a familiar PowerShell experience, while Linux users can install a native Python application that ships with a Tk GUI, desktop notifications, and optional Pushover pushes.
+Documentation is provided in English only.

 ## Features